ATinyFish3/ATinyFish3.github.io/blogs/2022-11-21-Information-Security-Cyber-Deep-Dive-1.md

 Theses [processes can include](https://en.wikipedia.org/wiki/Information_security):

-- Assest identification
+- Asset identification
 - Threat and vulnerability identification
 - Risk evaluation
-- Risk management - leading to risk mitigation, risk avoidance or acceptence of risks
+- Risk management - leading to risk mitigation, risk avoidance or acceptance of risks
 - Designing and implementing security controls for risk mitigation
 - Continuous monitoring and improvement of current information management procedures

 ## Information Security Core Principles

 The core principles of information security are Confidentiality, Integrity and Availability.
-The balance of these principles is integral to an organisation's cyber security but they cann appear to be at odds with each other - for instance, encrypting data can ensure good confidentiality but if the data cannot be decrypted this would be bad for availability.
+The balance of these principles is integral to an organisation's cyber security but they can appear to be at odds with each other - for instance, encrypting data can ensure good confidentiality but if the data cannot be decrypted this would be bad for availability.

 ### Confidentiality